 1. Search for a group related to your webinar.

 Enter keywords into the search box to bring up groups in your niche.
-Let’s say you have a product/ service related to publishing a book on Amazon.
+Let’s say you have a product or service related to publishing a book on Amazon.
 Select a group.

 To become a member of the group, just click the “Like” button, and you’re in!